-- Increases the number of members that constitute a quorum of the Board of Psychology. - Establishes the Behavior Analyst Act. - Requires a person to obtain a license from the Board to engage in the practice of either a behavior analyst or an assistant behavior analyst. - Provides the procedures necessary to obtain such license. - Provides the requirements for persons to be employed behavior analysis technicians. - Relates to medical records procedures. - Provides a violation is a misdemeanor.
+- Increases the number of members of the Board of Psychology. - Establishes the Behavior Analyst Act. - Creates the Behavior Analyst Committee. - Requires a person to obtain a license from the Board to engage in the practice of either a behavior analyst or an assistant behavior analyst. - Provides the procedures necessary to obtain such license. - Provides the requirements for persons to be employed behavior analysis technicians and Interns. - Relates to medical records procedures. - Provides a violation is a misdemeanor.